QuentinWidlocher/web-framework/README.md

 - [x] Templating system
 - [x] Server side rendering
-- [ ] Public file serving
+- [x] Public file serving
 - [ ] Use ${} for templates instead of {{}}
-- [ ] A well commented code for curious people
+- [x] A well commented code for curious people
 - [ ] An article to explain this to beginners
+- [ ] Import "components" with server code
+- [ ] Support layout routes to avoid writing the entire html each time

 Suggestions and pull requests are welcome of course !